avac54765/fastpages-ava/_posts/2022-11-07-finalreflection.md

 One thing that helped me greatly with the more logic-based qustions was taking a screenshot of a question and using the sketch tool on my laptop to **sketch out my work**.
 On the AP test, I will hopefully use a <mark>scratch piece of paper</mark> to write out my math and logic to I don't mess it up.

 Watching the <mark>colledgeboard videos</mark> greatly helped me understand the content on this test.
-After the test though, I went back and watched all the videos on <mark>_______ </mark> because those questions were especially challenging for me.
+After the test though, I went back and watched all the videos from <mark>Big Idea 2 </mark> about binary numbers, data compression, extracting information from data, and using programs with data because those questions were especially challenging for me.

 ### Corrections

-I got two corrections wrong on this final test:
+I got two questions wrong on this final test:

 - Q11 How nested loops with lists function:
     - ![Q11]({{site.baseurl}}/images/Q11.png)